 Glycolic acid is the smallest of the alpha-hydroxy acids, meaning that it can reach deeper into the skin to provide exfoliation of dead skin cells.
 Although with a deeper exfoliation, the potential for irritation increases.
 That’s why a Tasmanian pepperberry derivative is included in the formula.
 This ingredient helps reduce irritation associated with acid use.
 Ginseng root and aloe vera are also included to calm and soothe the skin.

 I have an issue with glycolic acid, as it is highly irritating to my skin.
 I can use this formula once in a while.
 For those who do not have sensitive skin, this formula is a steal, for a large 8.1 oz (240 ml) bottle currently priced at $8.70.
 It has a convenient cone-shaped screw top lid with a targeted dispensing cap, making it easy to apply to cotton pads without the formula leaking.

 The Ordinary Lactic Acid 10% + HA is formulated with an alpha hydroxy acid, lactic acid.
 Lactic acid molecules are larger than glycolic acid, making the penetration of the ingredient more superficial on the skin’s surface.
 As a result, it is considered a milder acid and causes less irritation.

 The formula, like their glycolic acid, contains a Tasmanian pepperberry derivative to help reduce the irritation and inflammation associated with acid use.
 The formula also contains sodium hyaluronate crosspolymer, a new generation smaller type of hyaluronic acid that helps skin retain moisture at deeper levels for longer periods of time.

 I’ve written about this product in a few other posts because lactic acid happens to be my favorite acid.
-I’ve tested this product as a skincare dupe for my holy-grail chemical skincare exfoliant Sunday Riley Good Genes, and while it is not an exact dupe (I’ve found no other product to be), this is a solid lactic acid product at a ridiculously cheap price.
+I’ve tested this product as a skincare alternative for my holy-grail chemical skincare exfoliant Sunday Riley Good Genes, and while it is not exactly the same (I’ve found no other product to be), this is a solid lactic acid product at a ridiculously cheap price.

 It never fails that after I use this product at night, I wake in the morning with smoother brighter skin and improved skin texture.
 Love this lactic acid!
 My skin is somewhat sensitive, but it can tolerate this acid a few times a week.